learn-with-me/Development-Setup-Handbook/db-mongodb.md

 ```
 > db                    # Displays the database you are using
+> help                  # Displays all the commands available
 > show dbs              # List available databases
 > use <database>        # Switch database.
 This creates a new DB if it does not exist